Roles of boundary and equation-of-motion terms in cosmological correlation functions: Note added

 \section{Note added}

-While completing this work, we became aware of a related work~\cite{Braglia2024}, in which the authors discussed the same issue regarding the total time derivative and the EOM terms in great detail.
-We mostly agree with their results, but our proposal regarding the boundary terms within the path-integral formalism seems rather simple as our argument shows that the boundary terms can be neglected within it by causality at any order in the perturbation series (unless we consider more involved time contours such as an out-of-time-ordered contour).
+While completing this work, we became aware of a related work~\cite{Braglia2024}.
+In this paper, the authors discussed the same issue regarding the total time derivative and EOM terms in great detail, which includes the points we have not addressed in this work.
+We mostly agree with their results, but our proposal regarding the boundary terms within the path-integral formalism seems rather simple as our argument shows that the boundary terms can be neglected within it by causality.
 Therefore, it is not so cumbersome to use the known path-integral formalism as one only needs to take the EOM terms.
-In our opinion, it is not yet clear whether the newly proposed canonical transformation approach in Ref.~\cite{Braglia2024} is more practical than the standard path-integral approach leaving the EOM terms since the latter does not cause possible quantum anomalies that may be associated with the canonical transformation.
+In Ref.~\cite{Braglia2024}, a new canonical transformation approach is proposed.
+In our opinion, we are not yet sure if the canonical transformation leads to quantum anomalies.
+Conservatively, it is reasonable to leave EOM or boundary terms as they are to proceed higher-order computations in perturbation theory.